-- Plant identification
+- plant identification

-- Hazard identification and control
+- hazard identification and control

-- Pre and post-start inspections
+- pre and post-start inspections

-- Safe general use
+- safe general use

-- Shutdown and post-use inspection.
+- shutdown and post-use inspection.

-A PCBU must provide workers with reasonable information, instruction, training and supervision to operate the EWP in all of the foreseeable work situations which may arise.
+A person conducting a business or undertaking (PCBU) must provide workers with reasonable information, instruction, training and supervision to operate an EWP in all of the foreseeable work situations which may arise.

 - the type of EWP is appropriate for the task being performed

 - workers are supplied with correct personal protective equipment

-- the work is conducted safely
+- work is conducted safely

 Workers have a responsibility to: